Reykjavik Konsulat Hotel

 GOTT restaurant offers creative Icelandic cuisine from an award-winning chef

-The wellness center is the ideal place to relax in the Jacuzzi and sauna
+The wellness centre is the ideal place to relax in the Jacuzzi and sauna

 Best time to Visit